A new day and a new way of thinking!

 Ben Ward our Teen Scene Coordinator has been planning some spring events here at camp for our middle schoolers in March and May!
 We are building a Teen Scene Pavilion to replace the Teen Scene Tent.
 We have two new year round Assistant Directors moving in the main camp house and Libby and “H” are moving off site for the first time in 15 years.

-This past IMG_3375week we have been asked by Crozet Families if we are going to offer transportation from Crozet.
+This past week we have been asked by Crozet Families if we are going to offer transportation from Crozet.
 If this is something you are interested in, please email: [email protected] or call us: 434.293.2529.
 If there are every other things that we can do to make camp better, let us know as our families and their campers safety are our #1 priority!

 We will continue to work with Albemarle County to service and maintain our buses.
 Thank you ACPS.